-- Section 5.
-Section 2-15-3401, MCA, is amended to read: - "2-15-3401.
+- "2-15-3401.
 Department of fish, wildlife, and parks -- head.
 There is a department of fish, wildlife, and parks.
 The department head is the director of fish, wildlife, and parks appointed by the governor in accordance with 2-15-111.
-The director is the secretary of the fish and wildlife commission established in 2-15-3402."
+The director is the secretary of the: - (1) fish and wildlife commission established in 2-15-3402; AND - 28 (2) STATE PARKS AND RECREATION BOARD ESTABLISHED IN [SECTION 1]."

-- Section 6.
-Section 2-15-3402, MCA, is amended to read: - "2-15-3402.
+1 "2-15-3402.
 Fish, and wildlife, and parks commission.
-(1) There is a fish, and wildlife, and parks commission. - (2) The commission consists of five members.
+(1) There is a fish, and wildlife, and parks commission.

+- (2) The commission consists of five members.
 At least one member must be experienced in the breeding and management of domestic livestock.
-The governor shall appoint one member from each of the following

-- 1 districts: - 2 (a) District No. 1, consisting of Lincoln, Flathead, Sanders, Lake, Mineral, Missoula, Powell, Ravalli, - 3 Granite, and Lewis and Clark Counties; - 4 (b) District No. 2, consisting of Deer Lodge, Silver Bow, Beaverhead, Madison, Jefferson, Broadwater, - 5 Gallatin, Park, and Sweet Grass Counties; - 6 (c) District No. 3, consisting of Glacier, Toole, Liberty, Hill, Pondera, Teton, Chouteau, Cascade, Judith - 7 Basin, Fergus, Blaine, Meagher, and Wheatland Counties; - 8 (d) District No. 4, consisting of Phillips, Valley, Daniels, Sheridan, Roosevelt, Petroleum, Garfield, - 9 McCone, Richland, Dawson, and Wibaux Counties; - 10 (e) District No. 5, consisting of Golden Valley, Musselshell, Stillwater, Carbon, Yellowstone, Big Horn, - 11 Treasure, Rosebud, Custer, Powder River, Carter, Fallon, and Prairie Counties. - 12 (3) Appointments must be made without regard to political affiliation and must be made solely for the - 13 wise management of fish, wildlife, and state parks and other outdoor related recreational resources of this state. - 14 A person may not be appointed to the commission unless the person is informed or interested and experienced - 15 in the subject of fish, wildlife, parks, and outdoor recreation and the requirements for the conservation and - 16 protection of fish, wildlife, parks, and outdoor recreational resources. - (4) A vacancy occurring on the commission must be filled by the governor in the same manner and from - 18 the district in which the vacancy occurs. - 19 (5) The fish, and wildlife, and parks commission is designated as a quasi-judicial board for purposes of - 20 2-15-124.
-Notwithstanding the provisions of 2-15-124(1), the governor is not required to appoint an attorney to - 21 serve as a member of the commission." - 22
+The governor shall appoint one member from each of the following districts: - (a) District No. 1, consisting of Lincoln, Flathead, Sanders, Lake, Mineral, Missoula, Powell, Ravalli, Granite, and Lewis and Clark Counties; - (b) District No. 2, consisting of Deer Lodge, Silver Bow, Beaverhead, Madison, Jefferson, Broadwater, Gallatin, Park, and Sweet Grass Counties; - (c) District No. 3, consisting of Glacier, Toole, Liberty, Hill, Pondera, Teton, Chouteau, Cascade, Judith Basin, Fergus, Blaine, Meagher, and Wheatland Counties; - (d) District No. 4, consisting of Phillips, Valley, Daniels, Sheridan, Roosevelt, Petroleum, Garfield, McCone, Richland, Dawson, and Wibaux Counties: - (e) District No. 5, consisting of Golden Valley, Musselshell, Stillwater, Carbon, Yellowstone, Big Horn, Treasure, Rosebud, Custer, Powder River, Carter, Fallon, and Prairie Counties. - (3) Appointments must be made without regard to political affiliation and must be made solely for the wise management of fish, wildlife, and state parks and other outdoor related recreational resources of this state.
+A person may not be appointed to the commission unless the person is informed or interested and experienced in the subject of fish, wildlife, parks, and outdoor recreation and the requirements for the conservation and protection of fish, wildlife, parks, and outdoor recreational resources. - (4) A vacancy occurring on the commission must be filled by the governor in the same manner and from the district in which the vacancy occurs. - (5) The fish, and wildlife, and parks commission is designated as a quasi-judicial board for purposes of 2-15-124.
+Notwithstanding the provisions of 2-15-124(1), the governor is not required to appoint an attorney to serve as a member of the commission."

-- Section 7.
-Section 2-15-3404, MCA, is amended to read: - 24 "2-15-3404.
+- 28 "2-15-3404.
 Fish, wildlife, and parks crimestoppers board.
-(1) There is a fish, wildlife, and parks - 25 crimestoppers board. - 26 (2) (a) The board consists of five members, four of whom are appointed by the director of the department - 27 of fish, wildlife, and parks, as follows: - 28 (i) a person within the department responsible for the enforcement of fish and wildlife laws; - 29 (ii) a member of a hunter's, angler's, or conservation group; - 30 (iii) a member who is actively engaged in agricultural production; and
+(1) There is a fish, wildlife, and parks 29 crimestoppers board. - (2) (a) The board consists of five members, four of whom are appointed by the director of the department

+- 1 of fish, wildlife, and parks, as follows: - 2 (i) a person within the department responsible for the enforcement of fish and wildlife laws; - 3 (ii) a member of a hunter's, angler's, or conservation group; - 4 (iii) a member who is actively engaged in agricultural production; and - 5 (iv) a member of the public with an interest in parks and recreation. - 6 (b) The fifth member is a member of the fish, and wildlife, and parks commission who must be 7 designated by the commission. - (3) The board shall elect a presiding officer from its members.

-- 1 (iv) a member of the public with an interest in parks and recreation. - 2 (b) The fifth member is a member of the fish, and wildlife, and parks commission who must be 3 designated by the commission. - (3) The board shall elect a presiding officer from its members. - (4) A member must be appointed for a term of 2 years and may be reappointed. - 6 (5) (a) A vacancy must be filled within 14 days of occurrence in the same manner as the original appointment. - (b) A vacancy does not impair the right of the remaining members to exercise the powers of the board. - (6) The board is allocated to the department of fish, wildlife, and parks for administrative purposes only as provided in 2-15-121."
+- 9 (4) A member must be appointed for a term of 2 years and may be reappointed. - 10 (5) (a) A vacancy must be filled within 14 days of occurrence in the same manner as the original appointment. - (b) A vacancy does not impair the right of the remaining members to exercise the powers of the board. - (6) The board is allocated to the department of fish, wildlife, and parks for administrative purposes only as provided in 2-15-121."